+44 7393 450837

 How about if I am a joint US and Canadian citizen?

-Should I use an financial advisor?
+Should I use a financial advisor?

-An financial advisor costs money, but so do personal trainers, and most people that go to the gym, would say personal trainers can be motivators and show them how to use the equipment correctly.
+A financial advisor costs money, but so do personal trainers, and most people that go to the gym, would say personal trainers can be motivators and show them how to use the equipment correctly.

 I have seen some people DIY invest very well, but more often than not, like the person who injures themselves using gym equipment incorrectly, they underperform.